jgarc172/code-practice/level-1/execution.md

 ```

 # JavaScript
 In JavaScript, we can write the following code and be able to execute it.
-Since the file is empty of Python commands, it will
+Since the file is empty of JavaScripts code, it will
 execute nothing:

 ```javascript runnable